Layer-Edge/docs-V2/docs/light-node-verification/security-analysis.md

 ...are penalized in the following ways:

-* Loss of EDGE token rewards for that cycle
+* Loss of EDGEN token rewards for that cycle
 * Possible **slashing** of staked assets (if bonded)
 * **Reputation downgrade** within the LayerEdge verifier registry
 * Temporary or permanent exclusion from the validator set